Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 - a _[description](#description)_, describing the entry and containing all the relevant keywords allowing to find your entry.
 This field is the one in which user entered terms are searched for, in the search tool
-- an _[entryType](#entrytype)_ describing the type of the entry, that could be any of the one listed in the dedicated secion
+- an _[entryType](#entrytype)_ describing the type of the entry, that could be any of the terms listed in the dedicated section
-- a _[species](#species)_ field, containing the species related to the entry (zero, one or several, if possible provide at least one)
+- a _[species](#species)_ field, containing the species related to the entry (zero, one or several, but it is highly recommended to provide at least one)
-- a _[node](#node)_, the name of you laboratory/institute, it should be the same for all the entities you manage
+- a _[node](#node)_, the name of your laboratory/institute, it should be the same for all the entities you manage
 - a _[database](#database)_, the name of the database from which the entity has been extracted.
 It can differ from one entity to another if you handle several databases